kevinvanderlugt/template_documents/io8_upgrade/amazing_brick.md

 Each step below will need to be performed.

 1. Remove the existing Chartboost folder from the third_party folder and remove from xCode
-2. Drag and drop the new Chartboost Framework into your project.
+2. Drag and drop the new Chartboost Framework (from our updated template) into your project.
 3. Make the following changes to your code packages.
   * In GameOverViewController.m make the following changes
     1. Replace the following